-Regarding the district's fiscal management, it is the Committee's intent:
+In the school system's fiscal management, it is the Committee's intent:

-- 1. To allocate public funding, centering equity while achieving the greatest educational returns and the greatest contributions to the educational program in relation to dollars expended. - 2.
-To engage in thorough advance planning, with staff and community involvement, in order to develop budgets - 3.
-To advocate for levels of funding that will provide high quality education for all students. - 4.
-To support the use of the best techniques for budget development and management. - 5.
-To provide timely and appropriate information to the community.
+- 1. To engage in thorough advance planning, with staff and community involvement, in order to develop budgets and to guide expenditures so as to achieve the greatest educational returns and the greatest contributions to the educational program in relation to dollars expended. - 2.
+To establish levels of funding that will provide high quality education for the students. - 3.
+To use the best available techniques for budget development and management. - 4.
+To provide timely and appropriate information to all staff with fiscal management responsibilities. - 5.
+To establish maximum efficiency procedures for accounting, reporting, business, purchasing and delivery, payroll, payment of vendors and contractors, and all other areas of fiscal management.